University charter: United Kingdom

-Most universities founded prior to 1992 were created by royal charter, although a small number were established by acts of parliament.
+Most universities founded prior to 1992 were created by royal charter, although a small number were established by acts of Parliament.
+Being established by act of Parliament is sometimes referred to as being "chartered" in international works.

 Chartered institutions – those incorporated by royal charter – differ from those established by other means in terms of their powers as a corporation, their legal relationship with the government, and the status of their members.
-Although university charters are issued as royal charters under the royal prerogative, the College Charter Act (1871) provides for scrutiny by the British parliament (or, since 1999, the Scottish parliament for institutions based in Scotland) of draft charters that establish "any institution in the nature of a college or university".
+Although university charters are issued as royal charters under the royal prerogative, the College Charter Act 1871 (34 & 35 Vict. c.
+63) provides for scrutiny by the Parliament of the United Kingdom (or, since 1999, the Scottish Parliament for institutions based in Scotland) of draft charters that establish "any institution in the nature of a college or university".

 Oxford and Cambridge developed organically prior to the use of charters to establish universities, although Cambridge received a papal bull in 1318 that either confirmed its status as a studium generale or conferred this status upon it.
 Oxford and Cambridge were formally incorporated by Act of Parliament in 1571 and are civil, rather than chartered, corporations.
 Three of the ancient universities of Scotland (St Andrews, Glasgow and Aberdeen) were established by papal bulls, while Edinburgh was founded by the town corporation under authority granted to it by a royal charter.
 All four ancient Scottish universities are now governed under the Universities (Scotland) Acts.